Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 8. Add the polenta, olive oil, salt (optional), and black pepper to the boiling water and stir with a whisk until smooth and bubbly (about 3 minutes).
 Remove from stove.

-9. Place the skillet (or sauté pan or Dutch oven) with polenta on the top rack of the oven and bake for about 30 minutes until tender.
-(You can bake the polenta in the top rack of the oven while the mushrooms finish roasting on the lower rack.)
-Remove polenta from oven and stir in vegan parmesan cheese and plant-based milk or creamer with a whisk, until smooth and creamy.
-The mushrooms should be done roasting by now (remove from oven and set aside).
-When mushrooms are out of the oven, brown the polenta by setting the oven temperature to broiler setting and returning polenta to oven top rack for about 4-5 minutes to reheat and get slightly golden on top.
+9. Place the skillet (or sauté pan or Dutch oven) with polenta on the top rack of the oven and bake for about 20 minutes.
+Remove polenta from oven and stir in vegan parmesan cheese and plant-based milk with a whisk, until smooth and creamy.
+Return polenta to oven to cook for an additional 10 minutes.
+When the mushrooms are done roasting, remove from the oven, and set aside.

 12. Makes 6 servings.